CasualGitUser/lua-class-framework/README.md

 To define a class definition, follow the following steps:
 1. Create a variable to store it in (this will serve as the constructor later on)
 2. define the class as shown below in the example code in the form: class "className" {body}
-3. define a constructor in the body by having a field named constructor and assign a function to it that takes a self argument
+3. define a constructor in the body by having a field named constructor and assign a function to it that takes a self argument and other arguments that you want

-Now, just call this class definition you stored in a variable like className().
+Now, just call this class definition you stored in a variable like className() and pass it the variables it needs.
-Constructor arguments are currently not supported.
+Note that you dont pass the self argument, just the arguments after it.
 ```lua
 local person = class "person" {
   age = 25,